underworldcode/quagmire/paper/paper.md

 # Summary

+Landscape evolution modelling simulates the erosion of mountain belts and deposition of sediment into basins in response to tectonic driving forces.
+Our work is driven by the challenge of interpreting how deep-seated and long-lived plate-scale geodynamic processes are expressed in the geological record that we can directly sample in the upper few kilometres of the crust.
+We present an efficient, parallel approach to modelling the physical evolution of topography.

 Quagmire is a Python surface process framework for building erosion and deposition models on structured and unstructured meshes distributed in parallel.

-Quagmire is built atop [PETSc](https://www.mcs.anl.gov/petsc/) using the `petsc4py` Python wrapper.
-The deconstruction of meshes among multiple processors and the synchronisation of matrices and vectors in parallel is abstracted to PETSc.
+Quagmire is built atop [PETSc](https://www.mcs.anl.gov/petsc/) using the `petsc4py` Python wrapper, which handles the partitioning of vectors and matrices that are mesh-dependent across multiple processors.
+Quagmire provides a parallel-safe `function` interface to avoid much of the synchronisation issues typically encountered within parallel computing environments.
+These functions provide the building pieces for users to construct their workflows, such as evaluating derivatives and integrating information on a mesh.
+In this way, Quagmire is a highly flexible and extensible framework for solving landscape evolution problems.

 # Mathematical background